 Our aim is to ensure everyone is able to recognise the skills and abilities they have, appreciate what they are good at as well as what they enjoy, and understand how their talents can be applied to post-compulsory education and the world of work.

+We are always looking for additional help to enrich the students experience in different careers.
 If you are an employer and would like to get involved in the Careers Activities at Haygrove School we would be very pleased to hear from you.
-Please contact Mrs C Morgan via the main school phone number or using the Contact Us website form.

 Work Experience is an important part of the careers education programme and is available to all Year 10 students.

 - Work Experience is a great chance to get a taste of a job and see what skills you’re going to need for the world of work.